John Wayles Jefferson: Early life and family

-In Charlottesville, Eston married Julia Ann Isaacs, a mixed-race daughter of a wealthy Jewish merchant, David Isaacs from Germany, and Nancy West, a free woman of color, who built an independent bakery business in the town.
+In Charlottesville, Eston married Julia Ann Isaacs, a mixed-race daughter of a Jewish merchant, David Isaacs from Germany, and Nancy West, a free woman of color, who built an independent bakery business in the town.
 John Wayles Hemings was the eldest child of Eston and Julia, born in Charlottesville in 1835.
 His first and middle name were after his great-grandfather John Wayles.
 As a widower Wayles had fathered six children by his enslaved concubine Betty Hemings, of whom the youngest was Sally Hemings.
 Eston and Julia's second child, Anna Wayles Hemings (1837–1866), was also born in Charlottesville.

 After his mother Sally died, Eston and Julia Ann Hemings moved their family to Chillicothe in the free state of Ohio, where they settled for more than 15 years.
 His and Julia's youngest child, Beverley Frederick Hemings (1839–1908), was born there.
 The town had a thriving free black community and strong abolitionist activists, who together helped fugitive slaves along the Underground Railroad.
 Eston was well known as a musician and entertainer.
 The children were educated in the public schools.
 His brother Madison Hemings and his family also moved there.

-In 1852, after passage of the Fugitive Slave Act increased the danger to members of the African-American community as slave catchers came to Ohio, as they sometimes kidnapped free blacks to sell them into slavery, the family moved north to Madison, Wisconsin, the state capital.
+In 1852, after passage of the Fugitive Slave Act, increased the danger to members of the African-American community as slave catchers came to Ohio, as they sometimes kidnapped free blacks to sell them into slavery, the family moved north to Madison, Wisconsin, the state capital.
 There, the entire family took the surname "Jefferson" to reflect Eston's and the children's ancestry.
 John was 17, Anna 16, and Beverly 13 at the time of the move.
 The family lived as part of the white community in Madison and for the rest of their lives.
 As adults, both Anna and Beverly Jefferson married white spouses; John never married.
 Anna died young in 1866 at the age of 30.